isovector/circus/README.md

 ## Usage

-While the `JSON` module contains the bare-metal types that serialize in the expected format, it's not a joyful experience to use for yourself.
+While the `Circus.Types` module contains the bare-metal types that serialize in the expected format, it's not a joyful experience to use for yourself.
 Instead, `mkCell` is a smart constructor that will do what you want.

 The most interesting types are `Cell`s, which correspond to electrical